 Eligible expenses include licence and registration fees, fuel costs, and insurance.
 If you lease a vehicle, you may also include a portion of your monthly leasing fee; if you buy a vehicle, you may also claim a capital cost allowance for that expense.
 Finally, Interest on a car loan is also considered an eligible expense.
 “This is one area the CRA loves to audit,” according to tax lawyer Dale Barrett.
 To make yourself audit-proof, you should keep detailed records of all your expenses.
 In addition to writing down expenses and keeping receipts, you may want to use an expense tracker that syncs with your accounting software so you never overlook a write-off.

 Note that the Uber app tracks the kilometres you drive, but in many cases, for tax purposes, you can include more kilometres than the apps tracks.
 To explain, the Uber app historically only tracks your kilometres when you have a fare in the car.
 However, from a tax perspective, you should also count the kilometres you drive to pick up your fares as well.
-To simplify the process, you may want to use a GPS-enabled driving app that you start at the beginning of your shift and turn off at the end some apps even combine kilometre tracking with expense tracking.

 Other Business Expenses